Kammara Sambhavam Review: Satirical Connection Between History And Lies!

 Verdict

-Kammara Sambhavam is a fresh attempt but still, it should be said that the makers couldn't make a perfect film that stayed loyal to the fabulous thread.
-Despite the minor glitches, Kammara Sambhavam is a film that should be watched from the theatres, especially for its grandeur, technical finesse, experimental nature and above all a power-packed performance from Dileep.
+Kammara Sambhavam is a fresh attempt.
+Despite the minor glitches, Kammara Sambhavam is a film that should be watched from the theatres, especially for its grandeur, technical finesse, experimental nature and above all, a power-packed performance from Dileep.

 For all the buzzing scoop from the world of entertainment, Subscribe to Filmibeat.